15-WG-Tron/pipelines-and-templates/README.md

 - SonarCloud Scan
 - TruffleHog OSS Scan

-### Deployment Pipeline
+### Continuous Deployment (CD) Pipeline

-The deployment pipeline is triggered when changes are merged to the master branch.
+The Continuous Deployment pipeline is triggered when changes are merged to the master branch.
 It includes the following stages:

 - End-to-end tests
 - Deploy to staging